 Salt & Pepper

 To prepare, cut the final part of the asparagus, in order to eliminate the hard part.
 Peel it with the help of a potato peeler or a knife in order to remove the hard filaments.
-For convenience in cooking, tie them into bunches of about 10 asparagus and trim them to the same size.
+For convenience in cooking, they can be tied into bunches of about 10 asparagus and trimmed to ensure that they are the same size.

 You can cook them simply by immersion in a tall and narrow pot, leaving the tip of the asparagus above the water.
 As an alternative, you can steam them, as Pier does.
 When cooked, arrange them on the plate season with salt and pepper and extra virgin olive oil.

 Boil the eggs and serve them with the asparagus either cut in half or crumbled into small pieces.

 How you enjoy your eggs is totally up to you.
 We prefer them crumbled for this dish because making a mess on the plate with olive oil, eggs, pepper, salt, and asparagus is a must for us.